Andryushik/World-radios-APP/README.md

 You can adjust volume by slider.

+You can mute/unmute sound by clicking to "mute" button.

 You can play chosen radio by clicking directly to it in carousel or at "play-stop" button.

 You can stop playing by clicking to the same "play-stop" button.